svashisth07/svashisth07/README.md

 ### Hi there 👋
+I am an experienced web technologist with a proven track record of conceptualizing and building applications from the ground up, with a particular focus on scalability.
+With a background rooted in the fast-paced world of startups, I bring a wealth of knowledge and expertise to the table.

+🔭 I’m currently working on React.js, Next.js, Node.js with Typescript, Tailwind CSS.
+🌱 I’m currently learning AWS, DevOps and Product Mangement 💬 Ask me about Web Standards, WCAG, Web Performance.
+📫 How to reach me - LinkedIn(https://www.linkedin.com/in/sandeep-vashisth)
 <!--
 **svashisth07/svashisth07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.